soloplxya/cs4248-g31/README.md

   - transformer-visualization.ipynb
 ```

-- `rnn/` contains all notebooks for our RNN model
+- `rnn/` contains all scripts for our RNN model
 - `transformer/` contains all notebooks for our transformer model

 ## Running Instructions

+### RNN
+- To run the RNN models, follow the instructions in the [rnn/README.md](./rnn/README.md) file.
+- You will require some python 3 environment with pytorch installed.

 ### Notebooks
-Most of the code provided can be found in the form of a python notebook `.ipynb` files.
+Most of the code provided for transformer model training can be found in the form of a python notebook `.ipynb` files.

 There are two ways to run python notebooks: